-South Korean opposition leader stabbed in neck, rushed to hospital
+South Korean opposition leader stabbed in neck, airlifted to hospital

 South Korea sanctions North Korean spy chief over illicit cyber activities

-The attacker, an unidentified man, was arrested at the scene, the agency added.

-Pictures in South Korean media showed Lee lying on his back on the ground with his eyes closed, as officials crowded around him and one pressed a cloth against his neck.
+Pictures in South Korean media showed 59-year-old Lee lying on his back on the ground with his eyes closed, as officials crowded around him and one pressed a cloth against his neck.

+Yonhap said the politician was bleeding, but remained conscious.
+He was taken first to the Pusan National University where he received emergency treatment before being airlifted to Seoul where he was expected to undergo surgery.

+Police and emergency officials said his condition was not critical, but his exact status was unknown.
+The Pusan Hospital said Lee’s condition was not life threatening.

-Lee, who had earlier toured the site of a new airport under construction on Busan’s Gadeok Island, ran for the presidency in 2022, but lost out to conservative Yoon Suk-yeol.
-Yoon said Tuesday’s attack was unacceptable.
+Lee, who had earlier toured the site of a new airport under construction on Busan’s Gadeok Island, ran for the presidency in 2022, but lost narrowly to conservative Yoon Suk-yeol in a fiercely-fought campaign.

+Yoon expressed “deep concern” at the attack on the opposition leader and called for an immediate and thorough investigation.

+Although South Korea has strict gun laws, politicians have been attacked with other weapons, and there is normally a police presence at major events involving high-profile political leaders.

+Lee’s predecessor, Song Young-gil, was attacked in 2022 at a public event by an assailant who hit him in the head with a blunt object.

+Park Geun-hye, who later became president, was attacked with a knife at an event in 2006 while she was conservative opposition party leader and needed surgery for the wound on her face.

-Born into a poor farming family, Lee entered politics when was elected mayor of Seongnam city in 2010.
+Born into a poor farming family, Lee entered politics when was elected mayor of Seongnam, a satellite city of Seoul, in 2010.
 He worked in a factory to put himself through night school and become a human rights lawyer.